-supporting the AONB's objectives. • To encourage people and relevant organisations to work together within the AONB. • To maintain and improve traditional skills and techniques and to develop, test and evaluate new ideas. • To improve people's awareness, knowledge and understanding of the qualities of the Cotswolds AONB environment, including its landscape diversity and character, biodiversity, heritage and culture and promote their quiet enjoyment of it. • To recognise that forces shaping the Cotswolds landscape are changing rapidly and that such change must be influenced, responded to and fresh direction given on an ongoing basis. • To tailor external funding streams to the needs of the Cotswolds and attract additional funding to support AONB activities. • To develop improved mechanisms for the delivery and co-ordination of financial support and advisory services across the AONB at the local level. • To ensure that there are sustainability and environmental impact appraisals in respect of major development proposals throughout the AONB.
-(Pg.60) Quarries - Need to ensure continued supplies of high quality building stone - existing quarries within the AONB must continue to operate effectively.
+AONB. ▪ To maintain and improve traditional skills and techniques and to develop, test and evaluate new ideas. ▪ To improve peoples' awareness, knowledge and understanding of the qualities of the Cotswolds AONB environment, including its landscape diversity and character, biodiversity, heritage and culture and promote their quiet enjoyment of it. ▪ To recognise that forces shaping the Cotswolds landscape are changing rapidly and that such change must be influenced, responded to and fresh direction given on an ongoing basis. ▪ To tailor external funding streams to the needs of the Cotswolds and attract additional funding to support AONB activities. ▪ To develop improved mechanisms for the delivery and co-ordination of financial support and advisory services across the AONB at the local level. ▪ To ensure that there are sustainability and environmental impact appraisals in respect of major development proposals throughout the AONB.
+(Pg.53) Quarries - Need to ensure continued supplies of high quality building stone - existing quarries within the AONB must continue to operate effectively.
 Quarries provide employment opportunities and when suitably restored can create special habitats.
 However the environmental impact - e.g. of lorry traffic, noise, dust etc can be significant.
 In terms of future quarrying primacy should be given to the conservation of the natural beauty of the area.
-(Pg.61) Use of Cotswold stone - Cotswold stone should not be wasted -i.e. higher quality stone should not be crushed for aggregate.
-(Pg.61) Limited supplies of walling stone - Supplies need to be maintained.
+(Pg.53) Use of Cotswold stone - Cotswold stone should not be wasted -i.e. higher quality stone should not be crushed for aggregate.
+(Pg.53) Limited supplies of walling stone - Supplies need to be maintained.
 Small-scale quarries can offer benefits if they are properly planned.
-(Pg.62) Waste facilities - Issues with lorry traffic and implications for the groundwater resource because of the permeable nature of the limestone.
-(Pg.64) Aims under 'Sustainable resources' • To encourage the most sustainable, effective, and efficient use of all natural resources, including supporting waste reduction and recycling. • To retain the special unspoilt qualities of the AONB and minimise the effects in terms of noise, atmosphere and light pollution from necessary development and/or associated traffic. • To promote the use of suitable sustainable energy sources appropriate to the AONB, particularly small-scale generation to serve local needs. • To support sustainable use of finite resources, involving a reducing demand within the Cotswolds AONB unless there is an overriding national need. • To support protection of water resources, including catchments and aquifers, and water quality and river flow throughout the AONB within a context of threats from climate change. --- -- -- --
+(Pg.53) Waste facilities - Issues with lorry traffic and implications for the groundwater resource because of the permeable nature of the limestone.
+(Pg.54) Aims under 'Sustainable resources' ▪ To encourage the most sustainable, effective, and efficient use of all natural resources, including supporting waste reduction and recycling. ▪ To retain the special unspoilt qualities of the AONB and minimise the effects in terms of noise, atmosphere and light pollution from necessary development and/or associated traffic. ▪ To promote the use of suitable sustainable energy sources appropriate to the AONB, particularly small-scale generation to serve local needs. ▪ To support sustainable use of finite resources, involving a reducing demand within the Cotswolds AONB unless there is an overriding national need. ▪ To support protection of water resources, including catchments and aquifers, and water quality and river flow throughout the AONB within a context of threats from climate change. --- -- -- --